ami-inn/food-delivery/doc.md

-create an db and change the appwrite config with the id databaseid configure the creat database and table and rows and colums and configure the appwrite like appwrite.ts
+create an db and change the appwrite config with the id databaseid configure the creat database and table and rows and colums and configure the appwrite like appwrite.ts and create table and db accordingly enable the permisions

+storage feature of appwrite is used for storing the images and other struffs

 KeyboardAvoidingView its use for keyboard will appear below automaticall it will not go above

+seeding the database
+create the data.ts the dummy datas and check the seed.ts file for seeding the database

 sentry implementation
 explain here what is sentry is